-- Outline the parameters for the City and the Agency, in cooperation with the Developer and in consultation with other government agencies with jurisdiction over the Project, to begin an extensive community and public review process of the preliminary proposal, including consideration by the CAC and PAC, as that proposal may be modified and updated during the public review and planning process; and - Anticipate expanding the exclusive negotiations agreement between the Agency and the Developer for HPS Phase 2 to cover the planning and development of the CP-HPS 2 Project as a whole, including Candlestick Point, subject to certain conditions.
+- Set forth goals and principles to guide the Project. - Propose a preliminary plan for integrated development, serving as the basis for a Board of Supervisors finding that the plan is likely to be fiscally feasible and is likely to deliver the intended public benefits, such that the City was able to begin environmental review of the Project under CEQA consistent with Administrative Code Chapter 29. - Outline the parameters for the City and the Agency, in cooperation with the Developer and in consultation with other government agencies with jurisdiction over the Project, to begin an extensive community and public review process of the preliminary proposal, including consideration by the CAC and PAC, as that proposal may be modified and updated during the public review and planning process. - Anticipate expanding the exclusive negotiations agreement between the Agency and the Developer for HPS Phase 2 to cover the planning and development of the CP-HPS 2 Project as a whole, including Candlestick Point, subject to certain conditions.

 The Conceptual Framework also expressly contemplated a measure that would be submitted to the voters as part of the public review of the Project.

 Combining the planning and redevelopment of these two areas presents the opportunity for a more coherent overall plan for the Bayview neighborhood and allows the City and the Agency to expedite the revitalization of both areas.
-The Conceptual Framework provided a strategy for the cohesive development of both areas.
+The Conceptual Framework provided a strategy for the integrated development of both areas, and a foundation for Proposition G and the eventual Financing Plan, which are discussed below.